 1. The Control Source sends the terminate FLUS session command.
 The access token and the resource id of the FLUS session is provided as input.

-2. The Control Sink terminates the FLUS session, including all active media streams and acknowledges the reception of the request.
+2. The Control Sink terminates the FLUS session, including all active Media streams and acknowledges the reception of the request.

 5.3.2.6 Void